 Dan Himmelfarb is a partner in Mayer Brown’s Washington DC office.
-He is a member of the firm’s Supreme Court & Appellate practice, which for nine consecutive years has been ranked in the first tier nationally by both Chambers USA
+He is a member of the firm’s Supreme Court & Appellate practice, which for ten consecutive years has been ranked in one of the top two tiers nationally by Chambers USA

 Dan has filed more than 200 merits and petition-stage briefs in the US Supreme Court and scores of briefs in other federal and state appellate courts throughout the country.
-He has argued 47 cases in 11 different appellate courts, including 12 in the US Supreme Court and 14 in the Second Circuit.
+He has argued 50 cases in 12 different appellate courts, including 12 in the US Supreme Court and 14 in the Second Circuit.
 Dan has particular experience in the areas of torts, contracts, administrative law, criminal law, Indian law, constitutional law and statutory interpretation.
 He has argued appeals involving the Class Action Fairness Act, the Clean Air Act, the Comprehensive Environmental Response, Compensation and Liability Act, the Fair Labor Standards Act, the Federal Employers Liability Act, the National Labor Relations Act and the Racketeer Influenced and Corrupt Organizations Act.
-Dan is a co-author of the tenth edition of Supreme Court Practice,

-Dan's appellate work has earned him recognition in The Legal 500 United States
+Dan's appellate work has earned him recognition in Chambers USA, The Legal 500 United States

 , The National Law Journal